Personalize a digital experience with audiences

 - Block order matters – CMS evaluates blocks top to bottom.
 Place audience-specific blocks above the default fallback block.

-- One audience per block – Each block in a content area can be assigned to one audience only.
+- One audience per block – Assign each block in a content area to one audience only.

-- Shared blocks update everywhere – If you edit a shared block, the change reflects on every page where that block is used.
-Create page-specific blocks if you need isolated content.
+- Shared blocks update everywhere – When you edit a shared block, the change applies to every page that uses the block.
+Create page-specific blocks when you need isolated content.

 Search engine index and audiences

 Search engines crawl your website to index your content.
-The search engine crawler assesses the audience.
-If you have an audience Visitors from the UK , the crawler indexes the content personalized for the UK if the crawler has an IP identified as being in the United Kingdom.
-Otherwise, that content is not indexed.
+The crawler is evaluated against the audience like any other visitor.
+For an audience named Visitors from the UK, the crawler indexes the personalized content only when the crawler's IP resolves to the United Kingdom; otherwise, the content is not indexed.

-Use Everyone content in a group if something must be shown (or crawled) in an area of the page.
+Use Everyone content in a group when an area of the page must always display, including for crawlers.

-Administrators can also grant access to specific content using audiences.
-For example, the administrator can make a page or a block accessible only to audiences from the UK.
+Administrators grant access to specific content with audiences.
+For example, an administrator restricts a page or block to audiences from the UK.
 See Access rights.